 In 2017, DEQ notified Selmet that it considers sludge from liquids used in the Selmet chemical-etching and milling process to be F006 listed hazardous waste as regulated by the Resource Conservation and Recovery Act.
 The EPA defines chemical etching and milling as an electroplating process.
 Historically, Selmet managed chemical-etching and milling sludge as a non-hazardous industrial waste and sent the sludge to a non-hazardous waste Subtitle D landfill; however in 2017, due to an updated review of chemical etching and milling operations at titanium casting facilities in Oregon, DEQ notified Selmet that their chemical etching and milling sludge should be handled as F006 listed hazardous waste.
 The hazardous waste constituents for which EPA lists F006 sludge are cadmium, hexavalent chromium, nickel and complexed cyanide.

 Since November 2017, Selmet has managed the chemical etching and milling sludge as a F006 hazardous waste, at an approximate cost of $25,000 per month.
 In addition, the process sludge that historically went into the evaporation pond will need to be managed as a listed hazardous waste upon generation during the pond decommissioning.
-Selmet contends that it is not necessary to manage the chemical-etching and milling sludge or sediment pond sludge as hazardous waste because the waste does not contain constituents of concern that originally caused EPA to list the waste as an F006 hazardous waste.
+Selmet contends that it is not necessary to manage the chemical-etching and milling sludge or sediment pond sludge as hazardous waste.
+Selmet asserts the waste does not contain constituents of concern that originally caused EPA to list the waste as an F006 hazardous waste.